 - Farmer’s Market Vendor – Every farmer’s market vendor has something in common.
 They grow or cook something to sell.
 If you have a green thumb and end up with loads of extra produce, you may be able to sell through a local farmer’s market.
 Other popular items at farmer’s markets include pickled things, organic eggs, and baked goods.
 Here is a list of what you need to do to get started.

 - Firewood Collection and Sales – If you live somewhere with lots of trees that are up for grabs, you can chop up those trees and sell bundled firewood.
 Outside of cutting down trees, many firewood sellers get their supply from local factories and forests where they can collect what would otherwise go to waste.

 - Flipping – There are people all over the world who make money from flipping.
-I once featured an interview with a serious rare and used book flipper, but you can buy and resell much more than that.
-If you can pick a specific niche or speciality, you can scourge thrift stores and garage sales for potential diamonds in the rough, or seriously underpriced items.
-You can learn a ton about flipping at this Reddit community.
+I once featured an interview with a seriously rare and used book flipper, but you can buy and resell much more than that.
+If you can pick a specific niche or specialty, you can scourge thrift stores and garage sales for potential diamonds in the rough, or seriously underpriced items.

 - Kids Clothes – I’m about as good with a needle and thread as Steven Segall is at acting.
 If you have skills with a sewing machine and a creative touch, you can make kids clothes to sell on marketplaces like Etsy or at local markets or specialty stores.